 We know how easy it is to get swept up in the gripe game, but this is one storm your health can't afford to weather.
 So, it's time to stop the blame game and look inward, because if you're really serious about making the world a better place, then it starts with you.
 Yes, you.
 We put together a simple step-by-step guide (backed by science) to turn your mood (and frown) around and help you grow into a much nicer and better person, both inside and out.

 How often do you look at your work colleague or a stranger in the street and think to yourself Wow she looks good, and I love her hair.
 If you're anything like us, it's often—probably daily.
 But the real question is, how many times did you let that person know?
 Our guess is not often enough.
 It's time you started.
-Paying a compliment to a friend, family member, associate, or stranger not only makes them feel good, but it lights up all the happiness sensors in your body too.
+Paying a compliment to a friend, family member, associate or stranger not only makes them feel good, but it lights up all the happiness sensors in your body too.

 According to Gretchen Rubin, it also leaves a positive impression on that person.
 "We’re much more apt to like someone if we think that person likes us," she wrote.
 "Look for ways to signal that you enjoy a person’s company."
 A working paper from Harvard University says compliments are the key to success.
 Why?
 Behavioral scientists say it triggers a "best-self activation."
-The premise being that when you're "reminded of a time you were performing at your absolute best, it will motivate you to reach those high standards once again."
+The premise is that when you're "reminded of a time you were performing at your absolute best, it will motivate you to reach those high standards once again."
 So pay someone a compliment, and notice how it makes you, and them, feel.
+You'll be surprised.

 The premise is simple, doing good makes you feel good.
 While it's not that hard to understand why it does, actually doing it isn't always that easy.
 Taking a moment out of your busy schedule and removing the busy blinkers takes awareness and precious time that many of us convince ourselves we don't have.
 But we urge you to try it out.
 Offer to pay for a stranger's cup of joe next time you're lining up at your local coffee haunt.